asin84937-debug/A-STAR/README.md

 Path found: ['A', 'E', 'D', 'G']

 ## Result
-Thus a graph was constructed and implementation of A star Search for the same graph was done successfully
+Thus a graph was constructed and implementation of A star Search for the same graph was done successfully.